< BACK

 No demands are made on the writers’ time during the sessions.
 The aim is to provide a refuge from the distractions and duties of daily life to allow the writers to concentrate fully on their writing.
 The writers may choose not to attend breakfast or dinner, and they may arrange readings or other entertainments amongst themselves, but there is no prescribed social activity at the castle.
 Nor are writers expected to give any account of their work.
 With these aims in mind, it should also be noted:

-Applicants with any physical disabilities are advised to consult the Administrator before applying.
+Applicants with any physical disabilities are advised to consult the Site Director before applying.
 The castle is an ancient building with narrow entrances, many stairs and no lift.
+Within your application, there is also an opportunity to describe other needed accommodations.

 The Residencies

 Writers awarded a residency will be invited to attend one of eight annual sessions.
-Each session lasts four weeks.
-The sessions run from January to June and from September to December.
-The residency provides no monetary assistance to the writers, nor does it make any contribution towards traveling expenses.
+Each session lasts four weeks, running through most of the calendar year.
+The residency provides a stipend to each writer, but does not provide any direct assistance arranging travel.
 As guests of the residency, the writers receive full room and board for the duration of their session.
 Writers have the use of a private study bedroom and other communal facilities including an extensive library, studio, drawing room, garden room, as well as the castle garden, walks, woods and grounds.
 Breakfast and dinner are communal meals served in a dining room at set hours.
 Lunch is provided in a basket delivered to the writers’ rooms so as not to disrupt any working routine.
 All dietary requirements and preferences – vegetarian, vegan, allergies – are catered for.
 Laundry is taken in and linen changed once a week.
 Towels and dressing gowns are provided.

 Hawthornden Castle Staff